merlinpr4/PubSubProtocol/README.md

 publish - subscribe protocol using socket programming in Java and Docker

-Read assignment 1 report for details
+Read assignment 1 networks report for details